Carromano/My_ETH_Tool_list/README.md

   - curl
 - rpcdump.py - tool from Linux, shows services bound to IP addresses
 - `sudo -l`   \# list all the current permissions
+- `lsof -i -P` - shows all open files and listening services
+- `df -a` - To see ram drives

 ## Windows

-- TASKLIST: fa vedere tutti i task attivi (tipo task manager)
+- `TASKLIST` - fa vedere tutti i task attivi (tipo task manager)
-- epdump - tool from Microsoft windows resource kit, shows services bound to IP addresses
+- `epdump` - tool from Microsoft windows resource kit, shows services bound to IP addresses
+- `reg query` - command to check for Registry entries
+- `at` - to find scheduled tasks
+- `pslogist` - to retrieve System and Security event logs

 <br>
 <br>